Northwestern Admission Requirements

-Northwestern University typically requires applicants to be in the top 2 percent of SAT test takers.
-The school consistently takes SAT composite scores down to 1450 on a 1600 scale, below which admission should be considered a reach.
-We estimate some students could be accepted with SAT's as low as 1390.
-The estimated average SAT composite for admitted freshman is 1510 out of 1600.
-38 percent of applicants submit SAT scores to the school.
+Northwestern University typically requires applicants to be in the top 3 percent of SAT test takers.
+The school consistently takes SAT composite scores down to 1430 on a 1600 scale, below which admission should be considered a reach.
+We estimate some students could be accepted with SAT's as low as 1370.
+The estimated average SAT composite for admitted freshman is 1490 out of 1600.
+The school ranks #2 in Illinois for highest average SAT composite score.
+45 percent of applicants submit SAT scores to the school.
 Note: SAT scores presented on this page have been adjusted upwards per the College Board's concordance tables for test takers after March 2016.

 |SAT Score (1600 scale)||Competitiveness||Admission Chances|